DiamondLightSource/SynchWeb/api/docs/db/DataCollections.md

-wavelength | float | Wavelength of beamline in angstrom detectordistance | float | Detector distance in mm resolution | float | Resolution at edge of detector in angstrom transmission | path | Transmission in %, i.e. 10 xtalSnapshotFullPath1 | path | Path to a snapshot of the crystal at 0 xtalSnapshotFullPath2 | path | Path to a snapshot of the crystal at 90 (for gridscan with grid and results annotated) xtalSnapshotFullPath3 | path | Path to a snapshot of the crystal at 180 (for gridscans with grid annotated) phistart | float | For multi-axis goniomnetry, phi angle at start kappastart | float | For multi-axis goniomnetry, kappa angle at start omegastart | float | For multi-axis goniomnetry, omega angle at start chistart | float | For multi-axis goniomnetry, chi angle at start beamsizeatsamplex | float | Beamsize at the sample in microns in horizontal beamsizeatsampley | float | Beamsize at the sample in microns in vertical xbeam | float | Position of beam in horizontal
+wavelength | float | Wavelength of beamline in angstrom detectordistance | float | Detector distance in mm resolution | float | Resolution at edge of detector in angstrom transmission | float | Transmission in %, i.e. 10 xtalSnapshotFullPath1 | path | Path to a snapshot of the crystal at 0 xtalSnapshotFullPath2 | path | Path to a snapshot of the crystal at 90 (for gridscan with grid and results annotated) xtalSnapshotFullPath3 | path | Path to a snapshot of the crystal at 180 (for gridscans with grid annotated) phistart | float | For multi-axis goniomnetry, phi angle at start kappastart | float | For multi-axis goniometry, kappa angle at start omegastart | float | For multi-axis goniometry, omega angle at start chistart | float | For multi-axis goniometry, chi angle at start beamsizeatsamplex | float | Beamsize at the sample in microns in horizontal beamsizeatsampley | float | Beamsize at the sample in microns in vertical xbeam | float | Position of beam in horizontal